 - All behavior is communication.
-For the child who has meltdowns, remember that all behavior is communication and that teaching and showing the child what to do, rather than punishing, is important. - TIP Listen or look for the message behind the behavior.
-Consider the possible "hidden message" in your child's behavior before you respond.
+For the child who has meltdowns, remember that all behavior is communication and that teaching and showing the child what to do, rather than punishing, is important. - Listen or look for the message behind the behavior.
+Consider the possible "hidden message" in your child's behavior before you respond. - Be patient.
+Try to avoid rushing.
+Provide time.
+A quiet, calm moment is a place to begin.